Schedule

 Some scenarios associate this kind of planning with learning life skills.

-Schedules are necessary, or at least useful, in situations where individuals need to know what time they must be at a specific location to receive a specific service, and where people need to accomplish a set of goals within a set time period.
+Schedules are necessary, or at least useful, in situations where individuals need to know what time they must be at a specific location to receive a specific service, and where people need to accomplish a set of goals within a set time.

-Schedules can usefully span both short periods, such as a daily or weekly schedule, and long-term planning with respect to periods of several months or years.
+Schedules can usefully span both short periods, such as a daily or weekly schedule, and long-term planning for periods of several months or years.
 They are often made using a calendar, where the person making the schedule can note the dates and times at which various events are planned to occur.
 Schedules that do not set forth specific times for events to occur may instead list algorithmically an expected order in which events either can or must take place.

 In some situations, schedules can be uncertain, such as where the conduct of daily life relies on environmental factors outside human control.
 People who are vacationing or otherwise seeking to reduce stress and achieve relaxation may intentionally avoid having a schedule for a certain period of time.